nnadede/ENGM4602Project_ND_Temi/README.md

 ### Monthly Simulation
 - **Advances Month-by-Month:** Each simulation run advances the month by one from the latest date in the database (or uses the current date if none exist).
-- **Randomized Sensor Data:** Usage is randomized per sensor.
+- **Randomized Sensor Data:** Sensor usage is dynamically randomized while considering usage-range and seasonal factors
 - **Realistic Cost Calculation:** Cost is calculated from usage at a realistic rate (e.g., $0.12/kWh).
-- **Dedicated HVAC Sensor:** HVAC is added as a separate sensor category.

 ### Data Storage in MongoDB
 - **Simplified Timestamps:** Readings are stored with a `simulation_date` (e.g., "2025-03-01") instead of full timestamps.